dotenvx/dotenvx.github.io/contact/index.md

 {% include components/design-hero.html
   eyebrow="Company"
   title="Contact"
-  description="We are based in LA and are back and forth often to SF." visual=contact_hero_visual
+  description="We are based in LA and are keep a satellite office in SF–visiting often." visual=contact_hero_visual
 %}